-Our board sets high standards for our employees, officers and directors.
+Our Board sets high standards for our employees, officers and directors.
 Our corporate governance policies align with and comply with the rules of the SEC, the listing standards of the NYSE, Swiss law and corporate best practices.

 Certain notable and key corporate governance activities, policies and principles are set out below.